-Under the model assumptions in subsection 2.1, we have the general structure of revenues and costs as outlined in Figure 1.
-Here, the blue integer "0" denotes the initial production period when the upfront attached capital investments on the self-cultivated and rented-out land, namely $A_o k_o + A_t^{out} k_t^{out}$, occur.
-The blue integer "1" denotes the first harvest when the periodical revenues and costs occur for the first time, which deliver the following four sources of income.
+Under the model assumptions in section 2.1, we have the general structure of revenues and costs as outlined in Figure 1.
+Here, the blue integer "0" denotes the initial production point when the upfront attached capital investments on the self-cultivated and rented-out land, namely $A_ok_o + A_t^{out}k_t^{out}$, occur.
+The blue integer "1" denotes the harvest point when the periodical revenues and costs occur for the first time, which deliver the following four sources of income.